Posted on WordPress October 20, 2014

 The doctor confirmed that Arlene had a lump in her breast.
 He wanted to send her to a hospital in West Plains, Mo., to have the lump removed and analyzed.
 The doctor told her that if the lump proved to be malignant, they would have to remove her right breast.

-him because he had to take Arlene to the hospital.
+help him because he had to take Arlene to the

-He explained about the lump in her breast and the
+hospital.
+He explained about the lump in her

-doctor’s decision to send her to the hospital but
+breast and the doctor’s decision to send her to the

-up there, they examined me and said that it could
+we got up there, they examined me and said that it

 Arlene decided to submit to the procedure.